 The National Trust hosts a number of fell races across the North York Moors:

-- Roseberry Romp: Tackle this 8.2km/5 mile evening race (May 2018 tbc) on a scenic and challenging route around the National Trust’s land which takes in the summit of Roseberry Topping
+- Roseberry Romp: Tackle this 8.2km/5 mile evening race (May) on a scenic and challenging route around the National Trust’s land which takes in the summit of Roseberry Topping

-- Tom’s Bransdale Fell Race: a 12km/7.5 mile evening race on hilly route (July 2018 tbc) with cake for all finishers
+- Tom’s Bransdale Fell Race: a 12km/7.5 mile evening race on hilly route (July) with cake for all finishers

 Runners seeking longer races of up to 26 miles or so are welcome to enter the traditional challenge walks run by the Long Distance Walkers Association and the Mountain Rescue Teams: Cleveland and Scarborough & Ryedale.